AmiryousefiLab/ENDS/documents/models4.md

 #### Nonparametric Bayesian Model *(NPB)*

 This nonparametric model connects a collection of "S" shaped functions together with a Bayesian approach.
-The optimal parameters are found by grid search chooses by least square error.
+The optimal parameters are found by grid search chosen by least square error.

 #### Details